AI-Hypercomputer/xpk/README.md

     --num-slices=6  --reservation=$RESERVATION_ID
     ```

-    and recreated the cluster with 4 slices of v4-8.
+    and recreates the cluster with 4 slices of v4-8.
 The command will rerun to delete
     6 slices of v5litepod-16 and create 4 slices of v4-8.
 The command will warn the
     user when deleting slices.
 Use `--force` to skip prompts.